LeonLow97-Sandbox/java-bootcamp/07-objects/README.md

 - Don't use it on an array objects.
 - `Arrays.copyOf` shallow copies the reference in each element.
 - For example, `array2 = Arrays.copyOf(array)`,
-  - This is the same as
+  - That is the same as the following:
+  - This is because `Arrays.copyOf` behaves like a loop that sets each element in the cars field directly equal to each element in the cars parameter.
   ```java
     for (...) {
       array2[i] = array[i]